sebastian-montero/sebastian-montero.github.io/pages/music.rst

 =====
 Music
 =====
-| These are some of my favourite experiments in music composition and production.
+| These are some of my favorite experiments in music composition and production.
 |
 | I make music with my MIDI keyboard, the `Arturia KeyStep 37 Keyboard <https://www.arturia.com/products/hybrid-synths/keystep-37/overview>`_.
-I sometimes also like using the `PO-12 rythm <https://teenage.engineering/store/po-12/>`_ as a drum machine.
+I sometimes also like using the `PO-12 rhythm <https://teenage.engineering/store/po-12/>`_ as a drum machine.
 On the software side I use `Garageband <https://www.apple.com/uk/mac/garageband/>`_ and a (clandestine) version of `Ableton Live <https://www.ableton.com/en/live/>`_.
 I have also experimented with `Ableton Note <https://www.ableton.com/en/note/>`_ to use when I am on the go.
 |
 | All my tracks are currently hosted in `Soundcloud <https://soundcloud.com/sebastianmxnt>`_.
 |